google/WebFundamentals/src/content/en/ilt/pwa/lab-responsive-design.md

 #### Explanation

 When the media query is triggered we change the layout from three-column to one-column by setting the  [`flex-flow`](https://css-tricks.com/snippets/css/a-guide-to-flexbox/#article-header-id-5) property to `column`.
 This accomplishes the same result as the media query we added in step 5.
-[Flexbox](https://css-tricks.com/snippets/css/a-guide-to-flexbox/) provides tons of other properties like `flex-flow` that let you easily structure, re-order, and justify your content so that it responds well in any context.
+[Flexbox](https://css-tricks.com/snippets/css/a-guide-to-flexbox/) provides lots of other properties like `flex-flow` that let you easily structure, re-order, and justify your content so that it responds well in any context.

 <div id="6"></div>